Women's Ashes 2017: What happened after England won the World Cup?

 "Apart from that, we were all on our best behaviour.
 No-one did a Matthew Hoggard.

-"When I got inside I took my shoes off to feel like the carpet was like.
+"When I got inside I took my shoes off to feel what the carpet was like.
 It wasn't that soft.
 I was quite disappointed."

 'People first and cricketers second'